 Shodô, Japanese calligraphy, is now my main occupation.
 I started calligraphy with Sanae Sakamoto and am now a student of Kitagawa Shisetsu, Nobuko Häufle-Yasuda and a member of the Suimei Shodô Association in Kyôto.
-I am the holder of the 6th Dan (6th master degree or 6th black belt) in this association.
+I am the holder of the teacher degree (助教, 2 levels above the 6th master degree or 6th black belt) in this association.

 I was born 1957 in St. Gallen and have a degree in mechanical engineering from the ETH.
 I completed my training with an MBA at INSEAD Fontainebleau, France.

 I worked as a project engineer, as a project manager and as a management consultant.

 I am married.
 My wife is a doctor in her own practice.
 We spend our free time hiking, gardening or reading.
 I also practice Zen meditation and Zen calligraphy and study the Japanese language and culture.

 Sansui is the name of my one-man firm, be it for consulting services, medical software or calligraphy courses.

 SAN-SUI means mountain – water or landscape and symbolizes the guiding principle of my activities.
 The mountain stands for the situation found, the framework conditions.
 The water looks for a path, unstoppable, flexible, with a clear goal.
 The mountain is a reality that needs to be examined immediately and free of current fashion trends.
 The water is the jointly worked out path, without any belief in methods.

 - Lecture Beauty of Far Eastern Calligraphy”, February 18, 2014 in the open church of Sils-Maria